 In 2008 WVDNR developed a model of landscape integrity to identify unfragmented landscapes.
 The map on the subsequent page illustrates areas of high landscape integrity in the CFA.
 Landscape integrity is estimated to increase with distance from roads, powerlines, development, and other features that fragment the landscape.
-There are some moderately high integrity landscapes corresponding with forest patches along Opequon Creek, the Shenandoah and Potomac Rivers, and the edges of the CFA.
-Aside from Shannondale Springs WMA, most of these areas are in private ownership.
-These areas are important for species movement in response to climate change and are priorities for protection of wildlife habitat in this CFA.
+These high integrity landscapes tend to correspond to larger forest patches along the eastern side of the CFA.
+The southern portion corresponds to the George Washington National Forest.
+The remaining landscapes of high integrity are in private ownership.
+These areas are important for species movement in response to climate change and are priorities for protection of wildlife habitat.